 The IASLC WCLC 2020 is the world’s largest international gathering of clinicians, researchers, and scientists in the field of lung cancer and thoracic oncology.
 Bringing together lung cancer specialists from around the world and across disciplines, the meeting offers unique opportunities for collaboration, learning and sharing the latest developments in lung cancer and thoracic malignancy research, prevention, diagnosis, treatment and management.
-With 17 educational tracks and over 500 global experts as invited speakers, WCLC 2020 provides a robust, comprehensive scientific program encompassing cutting edge knowledge on subjects such as tumor biomarkers, clinical trials, targeted therapies, liquid biopsy, screening, immunotherapy, tobacco control and patient advocacy.
-Sessions include plenaries, expert panel discussions, hands-on workshops, symposia, interactive grand rounds, oral abstracts, and posters.
+With 18 educational tracks and over 100 global experts as invited speakers, WCLC 2020 provides a robust, comprehensive scientific program encompassing cutting edge knowledge on subjects such as tumor biomarkers, clinical trials, targeted therapies, liquid biopsy, screening, immunotherapy, tobacco control and patient advocacy even in a virtual environment.
+Sessions include plenaries with live Q&A, expert lectures, panel discussions, oral abstracts and posters.

 The IASLC 2020 World Conference on Lung Cancer is designed to meet the educational needs of researchers and healthcare professionals who diagnose and treat patients with lung cancer, including medical oncologists, thoracic surgeons, pulmonologists, radiation oncologists, radiologists, pathologists, advanced practice nurses, and physician assistants.